-In the office of the peasant committee of district No. 8, which was guarded strictly by men of the people's revolutionary army, I was received by Wei Zheng-min, the representative from the Manchurian Provincial Party Committee, Wang Run-cheng, Zhou Shu-dong, Cao Ya-fan, Wang De-tai, Wang Zhong-shan and other cadres of the East Manchuria Party and League Special District Committees.
-In this spacious office building the meeting, which the Chinese termed the joint meeting of the East Manchuria Party and League Special District Committees, was in session.
-In Korea the meeting is called the Dahuangwai meeting.
-At one time some historians called it the meeting of military and political cadres of the Korean People's Revolutionary Army.
-This cannot be considered accurate.
+In the office of the peasant committee of district No. 8, which was guarded strictly by men of the people's revolutionary army, I was received by Wei Zheng-min, the representative from the Manchurian Provincial Party Committee, Wang Run-cheng, Zhou Shu-dong, Cao Yafan, Wang De-tai, Wang Zhong-shan and other cadres of the East Manchuria Party and League Special District Committees.
+In this

 The meeting went on for about ten days.
 Attendance was irregular as some people kept coming in and leaving.
-Most of those present were Chinese, and I remember, there were only several Korean cadres including Song Il, Rim Su San, Jo Tong Uk and me.
+Most of those present were Chinese, and I remember, there were only several Korean cadres including Song II, Rim Su San, Jo Tong Uk and me.
 Jo Tong Uk was a translator throughout the meeting for the Korean cadres who did not know Chinese well.
 I attended the meeting in the capacity of a member of the East Manchuria Special District Party Committee.